Humza Yousaf: Cabinet Secretary for Health and Social Care (2021–2023)

 In the 2021 Scottish Parliament election, Yousaf was re-elected as the MSP for the Glasgow Pollok constituency.
 The SNP fell two seats short of an overall majority in the election, but remained the largest party, with more than double the seats of the Scottish Conservatives.
-Sturgeon formed a third administration and appointed Yousaf as the Cabinet Secretary for Health and Social Care, succeeding Jeane Freeman, who stepped down at the election.
+Sturgeon formed a third government and appointed Yousaf as the Cabinet Secretary for Health and Social Care, succeeding Jeane Freeman, who stepped down at the election.

 COVID-19 pandemic

 Yousaf at Scottish Government press conference on COVID-19 in 2020.

 Yousaf entered office amidst the ongoing COVID-19 pandemic.
 In June 2021, he said that ten children up to the age of nine had been admitted to Scottish hospitals in the previous week "because of COVID".
 Professor Steve Turner, Scotland officer for the Royal College of Paediatrics and Child Health, contradicted him and said that children's wards were "not seeing a rise in cases with Covid".
 He added that the children in question had been hospitalised for other reasons.
 Yousaf clarified his statement and apologised for "any undue alarm".

 In July, the World Health Organisation concluded that six out of Europe's ten virus hotspots were in Scotland.
 Tayside topped the list with 1,002 cases per 100,000 head of population over the previous fortnight.
 The Scottish Government was accused of being 'missing in action' after it emerged that First Minister Nicola Sturgeon, Deputy First Minister John Swinney and Yousaf were all on holiday.
 Yousaf said he had promised to take his stepdaughter to Harry Potter World, tweeting that: "Most important job I have is being a good father, step-father & husband to my wife and kids.
 In the last seven months they've had virtually no time from me."